-- i.
-Freely traded securities shall be valued based on the closing price, or if no sales have occurred, at the last bid price thereon as of the last day of such fiscal quarter or year as applicable.
-For all other financial instruments, the Group determines fair values using valuation techniques. - ii.
-Investments may be classified as Level 2 when market information becomes available, yet the investment is not traded in an active market and/or the investment is subject to transfer restrictions, or the valuation is adjusted to reflect illiquidity and/or non- - iii.
-The Group's fair value measurement of the level 3 investments is based on a model which may contain significant unobservable inputs.
+- valuation techniques. - ii.
+Investments may be classified as Level 2 when market information becomes available, yet the investment is not traded in an transferability - inputs.
 The relevant model is a net present value technique, derived from the price of a similar investment and or similar market borrowing/lending rates, depending on management's assessment of the most appropriate valuation methodology and inputs for that particular investment.